 The Company draws the Shareholders attention' to the fact that any Shareholder will only be able to fully exercise his shareholder's rights directly against the Company and will not have any direct contractual rights against the delegates of the Company and the Management Company appointed from time to time.
 Any shareholders will be able to exercise the right to participate in the general meetings, if the investor is registered in its own name in the Company's shareholder register.
-In cases where an investor invests in the Company through an intermediary investing into the Company in his own name but on behalf of the investor, it may not always be possible for the Shareholder to exercise certain shareholder rights directly against the Company.
-Investors are advised to take advice on their rights.
+In cases where an investor invests in the Company through an intermediary investing into the Company in his own name but on behalf of the investor, it may not always be possible for the Shareholder to exercise certain shareholder rights directly against the Company or to be indemnified in case of Net Asset Value calculation errors and/or noncompliance with investment rules and/or other errors at the level of the Company.
+Investors are advised to take advice on their rights

 Shares will be issued in registered form.
-Shares for any Share-Class of the Company will no longer be issued in physical form.
+Shares for any Share- Class of the Company will no longer be issued in physical form.

 Shares may also be held and transferred through accounts maintained with clearing systems.